RotekHandelsGmbH/LinuxTreasureTrove/docs/amdgpu_settings_ubuntu_mint_mate.md

 # - "radeon.si_support=0": Disables support for Southern Islands (SI) GPUs in the Radeon driver.
 # - "amdgpu.si_support=1": Enables support for Southern Islands (SI) GPUs in the AMDGPU driver.
+# - "amdgpu.dc=1": Activates the Display Core Driver in the AMDGPU driver.
 # - "drm.primary=PCI:0000:01:00.0": Specifies the primary GPU device by its PCI address.
 # These settings are useful for optimizing GPU usage, especially when switching between Radeon and AMDGPU drivers.
 ```